OBPMark/OBPMark.github.io/index.md

 ### Contributors

 Contributors:
+Alvaro Jover, Universitat Politècnica de Catalunya (UPC) -- implementation of OpenMP versions.
-Ivan Rodriguez Ferrandez, BSC -- implementation and parallelisation of CCSDS compression algorithms.
+Ivan Rodriguez Ferrandez, Barcelona Supercomputing Center (BSC) -- implementation of OpenCL / CUDA versions.

 ## Release Notice
 Please note that OBPMark is currently in "Private Beta" while the implementations and verifications of the benchmarks are being completed.